 They suspect that accumulating mutations in the sperm of older men add to the risk of their children suffering from the psychotic disorder.

-"There is an association between paternal age and the risk of schizophrenia in the offspring," Professor Finn Rasmussen, of the Karolinska Institute in Stockholm, told.
+"There is an association between paternal age and the risk of schizophrenia in the offspring," Professor Finn Rasmussen, of the Karolinska Institute in Stockholm, said.

 Career demands and other factors have resulted in couples postponing having children.
 In England and Wales the average paternal age has increased from 29.2 in 1980 to 32.1 in 2002.